 Discover the latest software purchases and digital transformation initiatives being undertaken by London South Bank University and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 1700 London South Bank University employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that London South Bank University has purchased the following applications: Unit4 Business World for ERP Financial in n/a, IBM Planning Analytics for EPM in 2017 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that London South Bank University has purchased the following applications: MHR iTrent HR for Core HR in 2018, Unit4 Business World for ERP Financial in 2018, MHR iTrent Payroll for Payroll in 2018 and the related IT decision-makers and key stakeholders.

 We have been analyzing London South Bank University revenues, which have grown to $188.0 millions in 2019, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for London South Bank University intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.